samplereality/talks/parable.md

 * 10 years <!-- .element: class="fragment fade-in-then-semi-out" -->
 * 1 year <!-- .element: class="fragment fade-in-then-semi-out" -->

+Notes: Have students raise hand at the point they think hopelessness and a sense of meaninglessness would set it.

 <img src = "parable/assets/parable_sower_1995.png" width="400">

 <img src = "parable/assets/ChildrenofMen.jpg" style="vertical-align: 75px;" width="400">
 Notes: There are significant differences between the two works.
 Britain, United States are obvious.
 The mechanism of each country's collapse.
 And what are some similarities?
 Fortresses.
+Talk about what keeps Acorn from being a right wing fantasy: an armed group of people with a strange religion and a charismatic leader set up an enclave in nothern California, in Humboldt county.

 # Who Will Survive the Future?
+Notes: chapter 20, page 246, "In some places, the rich are escaping by flying out in helicopters."